This information is also available in Spanish.

 Will Medicaid provide the health coverage I need?

-In the past, Medicaid covered a range of health services, including doctor visits, hospital care, lab and x-ray services, and prescription drugs.
-These services are still offered to the groups that had this coverage in the past (pregnant women, children, adults with dependent children, people with disabilities, and seniors who have low incomes).
-People who are “newly eligible” in states that expand access to Medicaid are also covered for health care services to prevent and treat serious diseases, such as cancer.
+Medicaid covers a range of health services, including doctor visits, hospital care, lab and x-ray services, and prescription drugs.
+People who are “newly eligible” in states that expand access to Medicaid are also covered for health care services to help prevent and treat serious diseases, such as cancer.

 Not all health providers take patients with Medicaid.
-It’s important to be sure that the doctor you want to see will take Medicaid patients before making an appointment.
+It’s important to be sure that the doctor you want to see will accept Medicaid before making an appointment.
 If they don’t, you may have to pay for the full cost of the visit.

 How do I enroll?

-If you don’t qualify for Medicaid, you may be able to buy a private health plan sold in the health insurance marketplace.
-Many uninsured people who aren’t eligible for Medicaid can get help to purchase a plan in the marketplace, depending on their income and whether they already have the option of getting health insurance option through work.
+If you learn that you don’t qualify for Medicaid, you may be able to buy a private health plan sold in the health insurance marketplace.
+Many uninsured people who aren’t eligible for Medicaid can get help purchasing a plan in the marketplace, depending on their income and whether they already have the option of getting health insurance through work.

-You can find your state’s marketplace at www.Healthcare.gov/Marketplace, or by phone at 1-800-318-2596.
+You can find your state’s marketplace at www.healthcare.gov or www.CuidadoDeSalud.gov, or by phone at 1-800-318-2596.
 You can also contact your state Medicaid department to find out if you are eligible (see below, “Where can I get help?).
 To apply, you’ll need to provide basic information, including your social security number, household size, and estimated income.